-Scammers are using Amazon’s name to target people who may be interested in stay-at-home jobs.
+We have an update to a phone scam that’s been using Amazon’s name to target people interested in stay-at-home jobs.

 The message said she could work using her computer for Amazon and directed her to a website at amzjobs.org.